 7) The Comparison Myth – “Others Are Better Than I Am”

-I remember the first time I went to a graduate school class.
-I was in my late 30′s and wondered whether or not I could keep up with my fellow classmates.
+I remember the time I went to my first graduate school class at Syracuse University.
+I was in my late 30’s wondering whether or not I could keep up with fellow classmates.
 I was telling myself, “I don’t think I’m good enough.”
 Within the first 10 minutes I knew I belonged.

 There’s a line I heard from the sitcom “Community.”
 Jeff, lead character, is addressing his student friends in the library in the midst of hearing them saying negative monkey mind thoughts to themselves: